cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

-  Note that the above link points to the new `/unstable` version of the documentation, which holds the bleeding edge user manual, specification and api reference (which got a new sidebar) built directly from `master`.
+  Note that the above link points to the new `/unstable` version of the documentation, which holds the bleeding edge user manual, specification and API reference (which got a new sidebar) built directly from `master`.
 The normal, non-unstable version of the website is always referring to the [last released version](https://github.com/input-output-hk/hydra/releases).